rubynor/bigfive-web/content/faq.md

 See the [IPIP Website](https://ipip.ori.org/) for more information.

+### Where can I find the question?

+All questtion and translations are in [this repo](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r) in the data folder.

 ### Where can I find the code?

 The code is found [here](https://github.com/rubynor/bigfive-web) at GitHub.